Ejaz-789/BSE-010-Quiz3/README.md

-This branch contains a simple Java program and the Jenkinsfile.
+This branch contains a simple Python program and the Jenkinsfile.
-The pipeline compiles and executes Hello.java.
+The pipeline runs hello.py.